Shooto: Founding

+Vale Tudo Japan

 The Shooto organization hosted the Vale Tudo Japan tournament in the summer of 1994.
 The objective was to create a more rules-free event similar to the Ultimate Fighting Championship in the United States and Vale Tudo in Brazil.
 The star of the first events was Rickson Gracie, older brother of three-time UFC champion Royce Gracie.
-Vale Tudo Japan was a smashing success, leading to the popularization of MMA around Japan, and its format and rules were used as a basis for PRIDE Fighting Championships, which would become the world's largest MMA promotion, which many Shootist would join it.
-Previously to this tournament, Shooto did not feature punches to the face in a ground position, but after seeing effective usage of punching by foreign participants, Sayama decided to incorporate these striking techniques as well as Brazilian jiu-jitsu into shooto.
+Vale Tudo Japan was a smashing success, leading to the popularization of MMA around Japan, and its format and rules were used as a basis for Pride Fighting Championships, which would become the world's largest MMA promotion, which many Shootist would join it.
 Vale Tudo Japan events were held annually from 1994 to 1999.
-In May 2009, it was announced that Vale Tudo Japan would return for the first time in ten years on October 30, 2009.
+In May 2009, it was announced that Vale Tudo Japan would return for the first time in ten years on 30 October 2009.

+Departure of Sayama

 In 1996 Satoru Sayama left Shooto due to disagreements with the board of directors, and was succeeded by Taro Wakayabayshi.
 In April 1996, World Shooto, the Shooto Association and the International Shooto Commission were formed.
 This marked the end of Shooto as a single organization, and turned it into a combat sport with governing bodies.
 Since establishment of ISC, the champions of Shooto are called "World Champion".

+International

 Shooto was brought to America in the late 1980s by top student of Satoru Sayama, Yorinaga Nakamura.
 He began teaching Shooto at the Inosanto Academy in 1991, and is the instructor of Erik Paulson, Ron Balicki, Dan Inosanto, Larry Hartsell, and many others.

 Shooto South America, also known as ShootoBrazil is managed by founder of Nova União mixed martial arts academy, André Pederneiras.
 Its first event was held in Rio de Janeiro in May 2002.

 There has been an ongoing effort, spearheaded by Rich Santoro, to promote Shooto competition into the United States and Canada.
 He was officially named the Director of the International Shooto Commission - SHOOTO Americas division (the North American branch of the Shooto Association) in 2001.
 He has worked with both U.S. event promoters and state officials to spread the Shooto brand of competition throughout North America.
 As of 2006 Shooto has taken place in Indiana, Illinois, Ohio, Tennessee, Missouri, Nevada, Hawaii, and Vancouver, British Columbia.
 Promoters of Shooto events in North America have been HOOKnSHOOT (one of the first MMA organisations in the United States to allow Women's MMA), The Ironheart Crown, Midwest Fighting, Tennessee Shooto, RSF Shooto Challenge, TUFF-N-UFF, World Freestyle Fighting, SHOOTO Hawaii and Mannidog Productions.